mariza-cy/Competitive-Programming/Notes/Graphs/Strongly Connected Components.md

 - **Component Graph**: A DAG graph where each node corresponds to a SCC in a directed graph

 ## Kosaraju's algorithm
 An $O(n+e)$ algorithm to find the SCCs of a graph.
-It has 2 steps:

 ### 1. Topological sort
-Simply run a normal DFS and add each node to a stack/vector at the end of the function (You need to run `dfs1()` from every node:
+Simply run a normal DFS and add each node to a stack/vector at the end of the function (We must run `dfs1()` from every node:
 ```cpp
 vector<ll> s;  // s: The (reversed) topological order of the graph
 bool vis1[N]={};